HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * consider the extent to which GitHub may be useful in crafting content that is dewtined for TiddlyHost
 * relative coloring may appear to cause unexpected changes in the higher levels
 * track the evolution of the 4th repo
+* foreign travel preparations - that are likely to need two weeks late August or early Septemder

 # ㋆ 2023-07:
 * inform JrHw re FriDay as an "if possible" time.